vexxowo/RedGifs-Auto-hide-Controls/README.md

 # RedGifs Auto-hide Controls

 A userscript that automatically hides RedGifs player controls and the cursor when the mouse is idle, restoring them on movement.
-Works both on redgifs.com directly and when RedGifs is embedded on Reddit.
+Works only where RedGifs is embedded.

 ---